vaithak/Password-Locker/README.md

 A command line password locker made in python.
 When you run this script from terminal and passing
 your account stored or related tags as a command line argument, then the script copies the account's
-password to your clipboard.
+password to your clipboard.The passwords are stored encrypted by 256-bit AES in data.ini file.

 **Requirements**
+Make sure you have python3 installed then run this command in terminal :-
 ```
-python3 with pyperclip module
+pip install pyperclip,configparser,pycrypto,getpass,hashlib
 ```

 **Usage: -**